-When we think of messaging apps, we think of well … messaging.
-But in 2017, the most popular of the bunch are much more than just a way of communicating with friends.
-Whether it’s fun photo editing or gaming, there are many features that expand the core chat experience.
-Here are 5 from the 5 most popular messaging apps that you might not have known about.
+When we think of messaging apps, we think of messaging.
+But in 2017, the most popular of the bunch is much more than just a way of communicating with friends.
+Whether it’s fun photo editing or gaming, many features expand the core chat experience.
+Here are five of the five most popular messaging apps you might not have known about.

 Facebook Messenger – Easily Pay Your Friends By Debit Card

 If you are a user in the United States, Facebook Messenger now allows you to register your debit card and easily send your friends money at no extra cost, as long as they also have a debit card on file.
 Transactions are usually instant but can take up to 3 days depending on the banks involved.

 You can make sending money fun by including a theme such as birthday cakes if you’re sending a birthday bounty.
 Extra security steps can also protect the process, and Facebook even has a 24/7 dedicated team to handle fraud.

 WeChat – Pay For Everything